Concept -- An Evaluation Protocol on Conversational Recommender Systems with System-centric and User-centric Factors: Introduction

 By applying \textsc{Concept}, we can evaluate and analyze the strengths, weaknesses, and potential risks of off-the-shelf CRS models\footnote{We conduct evaluations using both humans and LLM, and found highly correlated results of the two.}.
-A total of 6720 conversation data is recorded to collect the interactions between off-the-shelf CRS and simulated users who demonstrate different personas and preferences.
+A total of 6720 conversation data\footnote{\url{https://github.com/huangzichun/Concept4CRS}.
+To clarify, our contribution lies in the evaluation protocol, not the dataset.
+The dataset is generated dynamically alongside the execution of the protocol. } is recorded to collect the interactions between off-the-shelf CRS and simulated users who demonstrate different personas and preferences.
 Existing works agree on the insurmountable performance achieved by ChatGPT-based CRS.
 However, \textbf{current CRS models, even enhanced by "omnipotent" ChatGPT, still encounter numerous challenges, falling short of practical usability in particular}.
 1) They \textit{struggle to express genuine responses without hallucination or deceit}, often introducing non-existent items into conversations and present to users.
 2) They \textit{lack of self-awareness of its identity, facing difficulties in producing both persuasive and honest explanations}, which is prominent in the ChatGPT-based CRS model, where explanations are highly convincing but frequently contain illusory details, misleading users in believing that these items align with their preferences.
 3) They \textit{encounter issues in offering reliable recommendations} as they are sensitive to contextual nuances.
 Even slight alterations in user wording may result in entirely different recommendations.
 4) They \textit{lack proficiency in catering to diverse users without prior coordination}, failing to dynamically adjust their behavior to align with each user's distinct personas.
 It is observed that the ChatGPT-based CRS model tends to employ deceptive tactics to persuade optimistic users to accept recommendations.
 This underscores the importance of aligning CRS with human values and advocating its ethical use.
-With \textsc{Concept}, we provide an overview for researchers as a reference guidance for evaluating CRS and laying the foundation for CRS enhancement.
 The main contributions as follows: \begin{itemize}[leftmargin=*] \item We pinpoint the fact that making a CRS admirable to users is primarily a social problem, instead of just a technical one.
 Social attributes are the key to the widespread acceptance of CRSs. \item We initiate the work on conceptualizing CRS’s characteristics in a comprehensive way, combining both system- and user-centric factors. \item We propose a new evaluation protocol, called, \textsc{Concept}, which conceptualizes user expectations into six abilities, together with a scoring implementation. \item We evaluate and analyze the strengths, weaknesses, and potential risks of off-the-shelf CRS models in order to provide a fundamental perspective for people to make a reference for CRS evaluation. \end{itemize}